-Cauliflower Adobo: A perfect dinner, comin' atcha!
+Adobo Cauliflower Rice Bowl: A perfect dinner, comin' atcha!
 One of our favorite vegan cauliflower recipes is here for all of our weeknight dinner needs.
+This is a vegan Filipino adobo sauce with seared cauliflower that makes the most delicious 30 minute vegan dinner!

 We are always on the hunt for light and/or vegetarian dinners, and this one kept popping up on my Instagram several weeks ago.
 I'm a huge fan of Chicken Adobo, a soy/vinegar Filipino dish.
 This vegetarian adobo version features cauliflower as the main ingredient and is different + much lighter.